 All patients MUST bring a copy of their most recent medical records documenting their medical condition for our doctor to review.
 Records MUST be within 2 years of age from each encounter date with Marijuana Care Clinic.
 The adequacy of records is determined per discretion of clinician.
 After reviewing your medical records, a Marijuana Care Clinic physician will discuss your symptoms, current and past treatment, and your options for medical marijuana treatment.

 Meet with one of our highly trained state licensed medical Marijuana Care Clinic physicians who will review your records and perform a physical exam to determine if medical marijuana can help you.
 Be sure to bring a valid Florida driver’s license or identification card, and a copy of your most recent medical records documenting your medical condition and treatment history.

-SAME DAY REGISTRATION
+SAME DAY REGISTRATION AND APPROVAL!

 Download our welcome packet to learn about medical marijuana, Florida’s laws, dosing your medical marijuana, and how to order your medical marijuana.